Nikkormat / Nikomat

 Style

-The Nikomat is a well-known camera with some style, but it is not nearly as recognizable as the Nikon F.
+The Nikomat is a well-known camera with some style, but it is not nearly as recognizable as its sibling, the legendary Nikon F.

 Swoosh hair.
 Bethesda, Md.
 Nikomat FTN, 50mm f/2 Nikkor-H, Lomography Fantôme 8, 2024.